 We were on the road to Sigiriya by 7am the next day, to be among the first to start the climb to the 370 m (1,213 ft) summit.
 Neil, our brilliant guide told us three people had died making the ascent — we were surprised it was so few!
 As we climbed up an enclosed winding staircase, we saw murals dating back to the 5th century.
 At the top we were rewarded for our exertions with fabulous views in all directions.
 Equally impressive is Gil Viharaya, a rock temple in the ancient city of Polonnaruwa.
 Four giant Buddha statues — two seated, one standing and one reclining — are carved into granite rock in amazing detail.

 They all wanted to hear us speaking English.

 Our next destination was The Ellerton, a boutique hotel in the hills near Kandy.
 We took Ben, the owners’ black labrador, on a three hour walk around the estate.
 The walk took us even higher into the hills, past an abandoned tea factory, Buddhist school and temple, children’s library and playground.
 At the highest point is a monument to Robert Knox, the son of an East India Company captain, who was shipwrecked on the island in the 1600s and remained in Sri Lanka for 15 years.

-We encountered many local people who smiled and waved to us from their houses, the tea plantations and tuk tuks.
-That evening, I ordered wild boar curry, the said beast having been shot in the forest close to where we were staying and delivered by tuk tuk to the guest house chef.
-During an excursion to Peradeniya Botanical Gardens, four miles outside Kandy, we met many students studying English at a private school.
+We encountered many local people who smiled and waved to us from their houses, the tea plantations and tuk-tuks.
+That evening, I ordered wild boar curry, the said beast having been shot in the forest close to where we were staying and delivered by tuk-tuk to the guest house chef.
+During an excursion to Peradeniya Botanical Gardens, 6 km (4 miles) outside Kandy, we met many students studying English at a private school.
 They all wanted to speak to us and hear us speaking English.